sdv-dev/RDT/CONTRIBUTING.rst

    In [1]: from tests.contributing import validate_transformer_performance

-   In [2]: results = validate_transformer_performance('rdt.transformers.DatetimeTransformer') # Replace DatetimeTransformer with your transformer
+   In [2]: results = validate_transformer_performance('rdt.transformers.UnixTimestampEncoder') # Replace UnixTimestampEncoder with your transformer
-   Validating Performance for transformer DatetimeTransformer
+   Validating Performance for transformer UnixTimestampEncoder

    SUCCESS: The Performance Tests were successful.